business dispute arbitration in Savannah, Georgia 31419

 In the summer of 2023, a simmering business conflict between Savannah-based marketing firm Lowcountry Creative Co. and local apparel company Riverwalk Outfitters exploded into a high-stakes arbitration that would last nearly six months.
 The case, held in Savannah, Georgia (31419), centered on a $450,000 payment dispute and allegations of contract breach that threatened both companies’ reputations.

-Lowcountry Creative was hired in January 2023 by Riverwalk Outfitters to design and launch a full rebranding campaign ahead of their 25th anniversary.
+the claimant was hired in January 2023 by Riverwalk Outfitters to design and launch a full rebranding campaign ahead of their 25th anniversary.
 The agreed contract, signed on January 15, stipulated phased payments totaling $600,000, with $350,000 due after delivery of initial marketing assets and $250,000 after final rollout.
 Lowcountry delivered the assets by April 1, but Riverwalk withheld $450,000, alleging the campaign did not meet agreed-upon key performance indicators (KPIs) and contained unauthorized imagery that violated Riverwalk’s intellectual property guidelines.

-Negotiations rattled on for two months but ended in an impasse, with Riverwalk claiming Lowcountry failed to meet “industry standards” and Lowcountry accusing Riverwalk of bad faith and payment delay to sabotage their cash flow.
+Negotiations rattled on for two months but ended in an impasse, with Riverwalk claiming Lowcountry failed to meet industry standards” and Lowcountry accusing Riverwalk of bad faith and payment delay to sabotage their cash flow.
 Both parties agreed to enter arbitration in August 2023 under the Savannah Chamber of Commerce’s Commercial Arbitration Rules.

 The arbitrator, retired Georgia Superior Court judge Elaine Martinez, was appointed and quickly moved the case through a strict but fair timeline.
 Each side submitted detailed evidentiary packages, including emails, marketing metrics, and expert testimony.
-Lowcountry’s marketing strategist, Andrew Cole, testified the campaign exceeded baseline KPIs by 15% within the first six weeks post-launch, while Riverwalk’s legal counsel presented evidence of improper use of a stock photo that violated licensing agreements, which Lowcountry admitted was an oversight.
+Lowcountry’s marketing strategist, the claimant, testified the campaign exceeded baseline KPIs by 15% within the first six weeks post-launch, while Riverwalk’s legal counsel presented evidence of improper use of a stock photo that violated licensing agreements, which Lowcountry admitted was an oversight.

 The hearing took place over three days in October 2023.
 Tensions ran high as both companies’ futures hinged on the outcome.
 Lowcountry stood firm on receiving the $450,000 withheld plus interest, citing breach of contract, while Riverwalk requested damages of $75,000 for the alleged branding confusion caused by the disputed imagery.